 If you’re not familiar with a mindfulness approach to counselling or mindfulness based psychotherapy, it can seem far fetched as a solution.
 There is science behind mindfulness and how it can affect your ability to rebound from stress and mitigate your responses to it in the moment.

 One thing we know about mindfulness is that it increases the connections between the amygdala part of your brain – the area focused on emotions and fight or flight reactions – and your prefrontal cortex, which is the executive function part of the brain, the part that does the “thinking.”
 More connections between these areas mean that we can better understand our reactions in the moment, and we may have more opportunities to intervene with emotional processes.
 This can help us change unhealthy patterns into healthier ones.

 Mindfulness can also help couples have more successful, happy relationships.
 Although couples who practice mindfulness will still encounter conflict, and they will still have strong stress responses in the moment, some studies have found that they calm down more quickly and can more effectively sort through their difficulties after the fact.

-If you’re interested in finding a therapist who might use mindfulness in their approach, reach out to PRS Toronto.
-We can match you with a therapist who can help meet your needs, or you can browse our directory to find the right person and contact them directly.
+If you’re interested in finding a therapist who might use mindfulness in their approach, browse our directory to find the right person and contact them through their individual therapist pages.